Are You and Your Board as Effective as You Can Be? Start With These 6 Priorities

 Sanchez added that boards should lean into their management team to help them define a vision for the community and make sure everyone is aligned on that vision.
 “After that vision has been crystallized, the board should identify strategies and projects to help achieve that vision,” she said.
 “Your management partner can help you prioritize these strategies, setting budgets, determining deadlines and supporting board members to tackle those projects.”

 As leaders, board members have three important roles:

 - To be servant leaders: Serving the members of the community rather than their own needs, as well as empowering others to build strong relationships

 - To be community builders: Fostering mutual respect, establishing protocols for interactions among board members and with the community, developing a sound visioning process for the community and collaborating with local municipalities

-- To be staff facilitators: Seeing staff and vendors as partners in creating a successful community
+- To be staff facilitators: Creating partnerships with staff and vendors to create a successful community

 Board Priority #5: Meetings

 Here again, transparency is a priority that plays a role in your effectiveness as a board.
 Make meetings as accessible as possible to homeowners by offering ways for them to attend via conference calls or webinars if they cannot in person.
 Have board meetings at a set day and time every month and have an agenda clearly set for items that are ready for an action of some kind.
 Being prepared will help you conduct the business of the association more smoothly and quickly – no more 3-hour meetings!

 There are times when the board needs to meet for confidential reasons such as discussions of legal matters.
 Those executive sessions are separate from general board meetings and, understandably, not open to residents.

 Establish a code of conduct to help make your board meetings run more smoothly, too.
 For board members, this would include refraining from engaging in debates with homeowners, disclosing conflicts of interest and recusing yourself from any related votes to remove the perception of impropriety.